 At a higher speed, aerodynamics prevent the wing from dipping into the water.
 Also at a higher speed the wing has a positive incident to water.
 If you dip the wing into the water at a higher speed, it's jumps the back of the wing that hits the surface.
 And that means the wing goes up to the safer position.
 But of course, gross mishandling will lead to catastrophy.

-Nano has been designed to operate only in moderate wave and wind conditions.
+Nano has been designed to operate only in light wave and wind conditions.
 This means wave height under 10 cm.